 Do edit yourself

 Start by writing down all your ideas, and then cut your list in half—and then in half again.
 Why?
 For busy people, time is money.
-Respect your audience’s time by focusing your executive PowerPoint presentation on four key areas: high-level findings, conclusions, recommendations and calls to action.
+Respect your audience’s time by focusing on four key areas: high-level findings, conclusions, recommendations and calls to action.
 Provide concise, direct information that supports these four areas and helps your board make decisions on the spot.